ArduPilot/ardupilot_wiki/common/source/docs/common-non-gps-navigation-landing-page.rst

 .. note::

    The low cost IMUs (accelerometers, gyros, compass) used in most autopilots drift too quickly to allow position estimation without an external velocity or position source.
-In other words, low-cost IMUs on their own are not sufficient for estimating position
+In other words, low-cost IMUs on their own are not sufficient for estimating position.

 .. note::

-   A board with more than 1MB of flash is required to run non-GPS navigation.
-See :ref:`Firmware Limitations <common-limited_firmware>` for details
+   A board with more than 1MB of flash is required to run non-GPS navigation, except for Vicon as 1MB boards still support the GPS_INPUT message, although they don't support the GLOBAL_VISION_POSITION_ESTIMATE so they have to be run using the GPS_INPUT message.
+See :ref:`Firmware Limitations <common-limited_firmware>` for details.